klavierlernen/klavierlernen.github.io/README.md

 ### 🤖 About Development

 This app was developed with the assistance of **ChatGPT** (GPT o3 mini high) and was iteratively expanded and customized by the developer.

+### Icon Credit

+The icon used in this app was created using Recarft.ai.
+All copyrights and intellectual property rights for this icon remain with Recarft.ai.
+It is used under license and does not constitute part of my own proprietary materials.